shehryar11w/Style-Guides/README.md

 # Design Styles

 A comprehensive repository containing style guides, design patterns, and ready-to-use boilerplates that I use for multiple frameworks across different programming languages.
-This helps maintain a familiar strucutre for differernt projects on a framework and makes collaboration easier
+This helps maintain a familiar structure for different projects on a framework and makes collaboration easier

 ## Overview